signifyd/magento2/docs/PAYMENT-DETAILS-GATEWAY.md

 );
 ```

-**Note:** gateway class name must include extra slash scapes on SQL command
+**Note:** the gateway class name must include extra slash scapes on the SQL command.

 It is possible to use multiscope (multi store) settings on core_config_data if needed.

 ## Build custom payment gateway

-The new gateway class must implement \Signifyd\Models\Payment\GatewayInterface and return as response a class implementing \Signifyd\Models\Payment\Response\ResponseInterface.
+The new gateway class must implement \Signifyd\Models\Payment\GatewayInterface and return a class implementing \Signifyd\Models\Payment\Response\ResponseInterface as response.

-Signifyd SDK also provide a abstract gateway class \Signifyd\Models\Payment\AbstractGateway which can be extended by the final gateway class implementation and a default response class \Signifyd\Models\Payment\Response\DefaultResponse, which it is strongly recommended to be used either as the final response class or as parent for the final response class.
+The Signifyd SDK also provides an abstract gateway class \Signifyd\Models\Payment\AbstractGateway, which can be extended by the final gateway class implementation and a default response class \Signifyd\Models\Payment\Response\DefaultResponse.
+It is strongly recommended that the default response class to be used as either the final response class or as parent for the final response class.

-If \Signifyd\Models\Payment\AbstractGateway class is used as parent class for the new custom class, params set on core_config_data will be set on $params property.
+If the \Signifyd\Models\Payment\AbstractGateway class is used as a parent class for the new custom class, the parameters set on core_config_data will be set on the $params property.

-Below a example of a gateway class implementation.
+Below is an example of a gateway class implementation.

 ```php
 <?php